DinoChiesa/get-gcp-id-token/README.md

   "https://iamcredentials.googleapis.com/v1/projects/-/serviceAccounts/${sa_email}:generateIdToken"
 ```

+Here again, this requires that the principal that obtained the access token
+(probably you, if you used `gcloud auth print-access-token`) has the role
+`iam.serviceAccountUser` for the particular Service Account.
+See the notes
+above for more on that.

 ## The Metadata endpoint

-This way is the simplest: send a GET request to an endpoint and get an ID token
+This way is very simpler: send a GET request to an endpoint and get an ID token
 back.
 Like this:

 ```sh